11 Gorgeous Florida Gulf Coast Beaches

 Whether you feel like lazying around digging your toes in the fine white sand, taking a ferry ride over to Shell Beach, enjoying a laid-back dolphin cruise, browsing the shops in the historic district, or testing your balance on a stand up paddleboard, there’s plenty to do here.

-Additionally, there is a great little walkable historic district known as 8th Avenue, featuring all sorts of eclectic restaurants and shops.
+A great little walkable historic district known as 8th Avenue, featuring all sorts of eclectic restaurants and shops is just steps away.

 What else to do nearby: Weedon Island Preserve is an amazing place to hike.
 The trails are gorgeous and diverse, and the opportunities for birdwatching and wildlife sightings (armadillos and tortoises are a common sight) are endless.